opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

        # Password of the user.
        password: root

-Besides the 'password', user could also provide 'key_filename' to login the node.
+Besides the 'password', a 'key_filename' entry can be provided to login to the controller node.
 Users need to create file ``$DOVETAIL_HOME/pre_config/id_rsa`` to store the private key.
+A sample is provided below to show the required syntax when using a key file.

 .. code-block:: bash